 Voice-leading harmony: This is different in kind because it puts the harmony as close to the melody line as possible.
+In this example, the original anchor line is transposed up an octave, with building blocks going down or up from it determined by the melody line.

-The original anchor line is transposed up an octave, with building blocks going down or up from it determined by the melody line.
 Here's how this looks on the keyboard.
-The (a)-(c) steps are the same as the original, except the (c) step is tweaked by inverting selected building blocks.
-The adjusted result in is (d) is overlapped melody and harmony.
+The (a)-(b) steps are the same as for the original core harmony, with the (c) step tweaked by inverting selected building blocks.
+The adjusted result in (d) is overlapped melody and harmony.
 The octave shapes in phrase 3 fit the chords shown but the chords are completed in the flow rather than in place.